 - 0.4in more front/1.8in less rear hip room

-Tesla was even able to squeeze in a 7-seat option which won’t be available until next year.
-Truthfully I really do not know how useful the Model Y third-row seats will be.
-The Model X third-row was already pretty cramped so I imagine that only the smallest of children will be able to make use of the Model Y third-row seats.
+Tesla was even able to squeeze in a 7-seat option that is now beginning to ship.
+Truthfully, I really do not know how useful the Model Y third-row seats will be.
+The Model X third-row was already pretty cramped so I imagine that only the smallest of children will be able to make use of the Model Y third-row seats, at least comfortably.

 |Standard Range||Long Range||Performance|

-The Model S, for instance, features the following:
+The Model S Plaid, for instance, features the following:

 - Ludicrous Mode